OmarZarifa/Skatteverket-salary-data/README.md

 ## Setting up the Database

-#### Download MySQL dump file "skatteverket.sql", which includes the table structure and data for a database named "skatteverket".
+#### Find the MySQL dump file "skatteverket.sql", which includes the table structure and data for a database named "skatteverket".
 To import this database into your MySQL server, follow these steps:

 1. Open MySQL Workbench or any other MySQL client tool.
 2. Create a new database with the same name as the one in the dump file ("skatteverket").